 Things to do in Fernie, BC - 14 Look for Painted Turtles

-Best time to see wildlife in the Rockies
+Best time to see wildlife in Canada – the Rockies edition

 The best time for wildlife watching is usually early or late in the day when the traffic is at its lowest and animals are most active.

-If you’d like to see most animals on the list in the shortest amount of time, visit Banff or Jasper.
-Even though you can see them year-round (except for bears), I would highly recommend coming to the Rockies in spring – late May to June.
+If you’d like to see most Canadian animals on the list in the shortest time, visit Banff or Jasper.
+Even though you can see them year-round (except for bears), I highly recommend coming to the Rockies in spring – late May to June.

 Wildlife in Canada - deer